john-h-k/jcc/README.md

 ## Support

+Compiler can fully bootstrap itself and passes the full C std test suite (which is not as large as it sounds).

 AArch64, x64, and RISC-V 32 are supported, although some of the x64 ABI is not yet fully implemented and RISC-V 32 64 bit integers are WIP.
 Working with RISC-V requires installing a RISC-V linker.